Anupriya-S/Operationalizing-Machine-Learning/README.md

 1. Dataset should be balanced before feeding it to the model for getting better results.
 2. While configuring the AutoML run, we can increase the time limit in the *Exit Criterion* so that more possibilities can be explored.
+3. We can also try our hand on deep learning capabilities.

 This obviously is not the limit and there must be more ways to improvise the above workflow.